-The activated B cells differentiate into effector cells called plasma cells and multiply rapidly, resulting in the same antibody present on the original activated B cell.
+The activated B cells differentiate into effector cells called plasma cells and multiply rapidly, resulting in lots of cells with the same antibody present on the original activated B cell.
 We call this process clonal expansion.
 You can see clonal expansion occurring as the activated B cell at the top of Figure 6 proliferates via mitosis.

 We get these two terms from the fact that one version of a B cell is chosen or selected.
 Then, it is reproduced many times, or its population is expanded.
 All of these subsequent cells are clones of the first cell and produce the same antibody.

 Clonal selection is the process by which T cells and B cells with receptors that bind with specific antigens are selected for clonal expansion.